Worship in Hinduism: Homa, Havan and Yajna

 Homa (also known as homam or havan) is a Sanskrit word which refers to any ritual in which making offerings into a consecrated fire is the primary action.
 At present, the words homa/homam and havan are interchangeable with the word Yagna.

 Yagya is a ritual of sacrifice derived from the practice of Vedic times.
 It is performed to please the gods or to attain certain wishes.
 An essential element is the sacrificial fire - the divine Agni - into which oblations are poured, as everything that is offered into the fire is believed to reach the gods.
 A Vedic (Śrauta) yajna is typically performed by an adhvaryu priest reciting Vedic verses.
 Usually, there will be one or three fires in the centre of the offering ground.
 Among the items offered as oblations in the yajna include large quantities of ghee, milk, grains, cakes or soma.
 The duration of a yajna depends on the type; some can last a few minutes, hours or days and some even last for years.
 Some yajnas are performed privately, others with many people in attendance.

 Substances and objects

 Substances that are commonly used in Hindu worship include flowers, ghee, incense, kumkum, Marigold, milk, sandalwood, tulsi and vibhuti.
 Among objects used are the altar, banana leaves, bhog, coconuts, diya (oil lamps), fly-whisks, garlands, prasad, shankha (conch) and tilaka.

 Prasad

 Prasād is a mental condition of generosity, as well as a material substance that is first offered to a deity and then consumed.
 Literally, a gracious gift.
 The prasad has the deity's blessing residing within it.
-In contemporary Hindu religious practice in India, the desire to get prasada and have darshan are the two major motivations of pilgrimage and temple visits.
+It is believed to have been first tasted by the deity during the ritual offering, symbolizing divine acceptance and blessing.
+In Bhagavad Gita verse 9.26, Krishna explains that even a small offering with pure heart is accepted by God: